-- 1) The existing employment uses and premises across the plan area will be protected and enhanced. - 2) Any loss of employment uses, or premises should be supported by clear evidence demonstrating that the site or premises is not currently viable and that an appropriate alternative site or premises can be identified within the Lewes settlement boundary (see plan page 20 - 21). - 3) Development Proposals that provide working spaces which encourage homeworking and creative small businesses will be supported.
-In larger- scale developments, a proportion of the housing units should include studios and workshops.
+- 1) Existing employment uses and premises (Use Class B1, B2 and B8) across the plan area will be protected and enhanced. - 2) Any loss of employment uses, or premises will not be supported unless it is accompanied by clear evidence demonstrating that the site or premises is not currently viable and that an appropriate alternative site or premises can be identified within the Lewes settlement boundary (see plan page 20 - 21).
+The evidence required will be determined by the existing use and its site.
+They will include: - a demonstrated lack of tenant/occupier interest; - a demonstrated lack of developer interest;